 Westlaw UK contains full text legislation, case law, law reviews, texts and newspapers from across the world.
 Includes Legal Journals Index - an index of legal periodicals covering the period 1986 onwards with selected full text Sweet and Maxwell Journals e.g. European Human Rights Law Review.

 Finding information on particular countries and regions of the world can be particularly difficult, and it is important to bear in mind that the material may only be available in the language of that particular country and is not translated.
-Nevertheless there are some good resources on the Amnesty International and Human Rights Watch - Both produce country reports
+Nevertheless there are some good resources on the web, for example, Amnesty International and Human Rights Watch, both of these organisations produce country reports.

-An alphabetical site by country providing links to internets sites for the: constitution; executive; judiciary; legislative and; other general links, for each country listed.
+Nations (U.S. Library of Congress) http://www.loc.gov/law/help/guide/nations.php - an alphabetical site by country providing links to internet sites for the: constitution; executive; judiciary; legislative and; other general links, for each country listed.

 Foreign and Comparative Law sites